tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 * Explain to students that now you are going to train the neural network model.

-* Raise your left hand and press the _TRAIN GREEN_ button for few seconds, and explain to students that your current image is the input data for the neural network.
+* Raise your left hand and press the _TRAIN GREEN_ button for few seconds and explain to students that your current image is the input data for the neural network.
 It's learning that these visual patterns correspond to a cute kitten.

   ![Teachable Machine - Step 3](Images/intro_nns_3.gif)

 * Continue to train the purple class by posing seriously to the camera.
-Press the _TRAIN PURPLE_ button for few seconds, and explain to students that now the neural network is learning that your poker face corresponds to a furry dog.
+Press the _TRAIN PURPLE_ button for a few seconds, and explain to students that now the neural network is learning that your poker face corresponds to a furry dog.

   ![Teachable Machine - Step 4](Images/intro_nns_4.gif)